Devs2Rios/studyNotes/lalo/004-responsive-emails/contents/tables-styling.md

     ```HTML
     <center></center>
     ```
--   All images need the property `border="0"` for some old clients
+-   All images except GIFs need the property `border="0"` for some old clients
     ```HTML
     <img
         alt="Instagram"